Dzoukr/Yobo/README.md

 However let me be clear on this:

 ## Can I still use some parts of it for my own good?
 Absolutely!
 And that's the reason I made this project public.
-Take any **code part** of the repository as do what you like.
+Take any **code part** of the repository and do what you like.
 Really.
 It's built on the top of OSS libraries anyway, so I would be happy to somehow contribute back.

 ## So what's the limitation?
 All graphic content (especially logo) and "Mindful Yoga" phrase are trademarks registered on [Úřad Průmyslového Vlastnictví](https://upv.cz/en.html) (Industrial Property Office in Czech Republic) so please avoid of reusing those.